kwarteng10/kwarteng10/README.md

 - 👋 Hi, I’m @kwarteng10
-- 👀 I’m interested in nuclear reactor physics
+- 👀 I’m interested in
-- 🌱 I’m currently learning openmc
+- 🌱 I’m currently learning Physics-Informed Machine Learning techqniques
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects in computational modelling of nuclear reactor phenomena
 - 📫 How to reach me ...

 <!---